Emik03/Emik.SourceGenerators.Choices/README.md

     }

     /// <summary>
-    /// Initializes a new instance of the <see cref="global::Emik.SourceGenerators.Choices.Generated.Tests.Result{TOk, TErr}"/> record struct with the variant <see cref="Err"/> of type <see cref="TErr"/>.
+    /// Initializes a new instance of the <see cref="Emik.SourceGenerators.Choices.Generated.Tests.Result{TOk, TErr}"/> record struct with the variant <see cref="Err"/> of type <typeparamref name="TErr"/>.
     /// </summary>
     /// <param name="err">The variant.</param>
     [global::System.CodeDom.Compiler.GeneratedCode("Emik.SourceGenerators.Choices", "1.0.0.0")]